nishantjainuk/SimpleWaterfall-PowerBI/README.md

 Simple Waterfall, as name suggest is a waterfall chart designed to give users ability to use measures to create a multi-step waterfall.
 Additionally, you can add Text/Commentary to the chart to give users additional information and analysis.

-There is no capability of drilldown or interaction.

 You can watch the demo [here](https://youtu.be/kBDzMkwxyUs)

 You will need create 2 types of measures